The gamma group

 ,

-and Since f is meromorphic in
+Since f is meromorphic in.

-. this condition is automatically satisfied at
+this condition is automatically satisfied at,

 and